docker/docs/content/billing/details.md

 > **Early access features**
 >
-> Some users who subscribed to Docker Pro after September 25, 2023 may have a different user interface experience.
-If your subscription has early access features, go to the **Billing** page for your account, then select the **Payment methods and billing history** link to update your billing information.
+> If you subscribed to Docker Pro after September 25, 2023, you may have a different user interface experience.
+To update your billing information, go to the **Billing** page for your account, then select the **Payment methods and billing history** link.
 { .restricted }

 You can update the billing information for your personal account or for an organization.